SiaMahmoudi/SA-KLQR/index.md

 ---
 layout: splash
-title: "Data-Driven Contact-Aware Control Method for Real-Time Deformable Tool Manipulation: A Case Study in the Environmental Swabbing
+title: " Contact-Aware Control Method for Real-Time Deformable Tool Manipulation: A Case Study in the Environmental Swabbing "
-"
 description: "33."
 header: